Welcome to Knoxville Community School District

 The Knoxville CSD Board of Directors is committed to Ensuring a Culture of Excellence for Every Student.
 Community members and visitors are welcome to attend our meetings on the second and fourth Monday each month at 5:30 p.m.
-The agenda and minutes are available on this website and at the Administration Building, 309 West Main Street, Knoxville, Iowa.
+The agenda and minutes are available on this website and at the District Office, 418 South Park Lane Drive, Knoxville, Iowa.

 We are glad to see your interest in the activities of the Knoxville Community School District, and we welcome you to our school board meetings.
 The primary purpose of our board meetings is to conduct business.
 An official meeting is the only means by which we, as a board can carry out our legal duties or exercise our legal powers.
 These meetings provide an opportunity for decision-making and offer an opportunity for the public and school district staff to establish a formal dialogue with us.